cgore2/CSC-4330-Tactics-Game/Project Management Document.md

 Daniel LaBorde: voted for making our game engine in java.

+Stephen Harb: Began switching gears into development in java, and we began working on potential implementations and enviroments for the new development.

 ####11/17/16 –
 Chris Gore, Stephen Harb, Daniel LaBorde, Mason Meredith – Met to work on Software Testing Document and integrate test cases worked on individually.
 Looked over each other’s work and edited test cases.

 Mason Meredith: Created test case 10 and ll.

 Daniel LaBorde: created test cases 0-4.

+Stephen Harb:I created the base template for the test cases and submitted the list of potential test cases.
+I also wrote  sections 5,6 and 9.

 ####11/22/16 –
 Chris Gore, Stephen Harb, Daniel LaBorde, Mason Meredith – Further discussions regarding the teams coding duties and what we would be working on over the break.